Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 Explore the Great Barrier Reef and tropical far north Australia during your comprehensive five-day Orientation Program, with a week of adventure and learning

-Experience an alternative Spring Break with our optional Thailand or New Zealand excursion
+Experience an alternative Spring Break with our optional Fiji or New Zealand excursion

 Benefit from access to TEAN’s Perth Resident Director and other in-country staff for continued support throughout the semester